surbhihajela/Flix/README.md

 ### App Walkthrough GIF
 <img src="http://g.recordit.co/ZRwzitFAwc.gif" width=250><br>

+## Flix Part 2

+### User Stories

+#### REQUIRED (10pts)
+- [X] User can tap a cell to see more details about a particular movie.
+- [X] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

+#### BONUS
+- [X] User can tap a poster in the collection view to see a detail screen of that movie.
+- [X] In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer.

+### App Walkthough GIF

+![Flix Part-2](https://github.com/surbhihajela/Flix/blob/master/FlixPart2.gif)

 ### Notes
 Learning Outcomes: Using table views (making scrollable lists).
 Making network requests to pull the data in Json and using it to populate views.
 Creating custom views for table cell.

-![Flix Part-2](https://github.com/surbhihajela/Flix/blob/master/FlixPart2.gif)